lackdaz/wdi-project-1-lackdaz/README.md

 * Add trailing obstacle movement towards the player
 * I eventually found the assets to the actual game(too late for this submission), should have researched more - had to do a lot of reinventing of the wheel.
 * Randomized Terrain Generation

+## What I would've done differently
+* Instructor feedback - singletons, OOP and module pattern not working.
+Focus on one!